readthedocs/readthedocs.org/docs/development/design/build-images.rst

 This document describes how Read the Docs uses the `Docker Images`_ and how they are named.
-Besides, it proposes a path forward about a new way to create and name our Docker build images to allow sharing as many image layers as possible and support installation of OS level packages as well as extra requirements.
+Besides, it proposes a path forward about a new way to create and name our Docker build images to allow sharing as many image layers as possible and support installation of other languages (e.g. nodejs, rust, go) as extra requirements.

 .. _Docker Images: https://github.com/readthedocs/readthedocs-docker-images